Make-School-Courses/SPD-1.3-Team-Software-Project/Assignments/02-product-v-1-2-3.md

         - Owns documentation
         - Contribute code to the project
 1. **Tip 7: Clarify "Ownership":** In addition to the “area” role ownership above, teammates should own individual “tasks” - action items (often captured in trello) that have a defined deliverable and timeline.
 “Tasks” are assigned and reviewed during Sprint Planning meetings.
 You may do tasks outside of your “Area” of ownership.
+1. **Tip 8: Be lean and iterative in your design:** wireframe and user test frequently.
+It doesn't take much time to do and can help you quickly test assumptions around product UI and ensure you are meeting user expecations and needs.

 ## Resources: